deiberts86/flux-cd/README.md

 Core Components:
 - Hardened RKE2 nodes on Rocky 9 Linux
-- FLUX-CD
+- FLUX-CD (bootstrapped)
-- RANCHER
+- RANCHER MCM
 - KUBE-VIP
 - KUBE-VIP-CLOUD-PROVIDER
-- NEUVECTOR
+- Authelia (in progress)
-- ISTIO (For Service Mesh and L7 Load Balancer Services)
+- ISTIO Service Mesh
-- LOCAL-PATH-STORAGE (in progress)
+- LOCAL-PATH-STORAGE

 Future:
 - LongHorn
 - Prometheus
+- NEUVECTOR (need more horse power! coming soon.)
-- Use my custom PiHole Container from Docker
+- Use my custom PiHole Statefulset

 This readme will be updated in the future.